marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

   (An example of such an internal subroutine is ``__main``, used to ensure C++ constructors are called; see :ref:`gccint:collect2`.)

+.. option:: -nostdlib++

+  Do not implicitly link with standard C++ libraries.

 .. option:: -e {entry}, --entry={entry}

   Specify that the program entry point is :samp:`{entry}`.
 The argument is